-The Board believes that its proposed composition, in which only two of seven members are currently a member of management, is sufficient to ensure that the Board can function independently of management and does not consider it necessary to have any formal structures or procedures in place to ensure that it functions independent of management.
-The Board has not developed a written position descriptions for the Chairman; however, the Board looks to the Chairman and the Chair of the Audit Committee to play the lead role in ensuring that the respective mandates are fulfilled.
+The Board believes that its proposed composition, in which only one of seven members is currently a member of management, is sufficient to ensure that the Board can function independently of management and does not consider it necessary to have any formal structures or procedures in place to ensure that it functions independent of management.
+The Board has not developed written position descriptions for the Chairman; however, the Board looks to the Chairman and the Chair of the Audit Committee to play the lead role in ensuring that the respective mandates are fulfilled.
 A written description of the role and duties of the President and Chief Executive Offer is set out in his employment agreement with the Corporation.
-The Board has adopted written position descriptions for the chairs of the Board Committees.
+The Board has adopted written position descriptions for the chairs of the Board has adopted written position descriptions for the chairs of the Board Committees.